tlnagy/TiffImages.jl/README.md

 This package aims to be a fast, minimal, and correct TIFF reader and writer written in Julia.

+This is a WIP.
+Be warned.
+Here be🐉.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://tamasnagy.com/TIFF.jl/dev